 Chemical Bonding & Conceptual Method Development

 Understanding the connection between electronic structure and material properties is a principal challenge in chemistry and material science.
-Useful insights into chemical bonding allow for “chemical intuition”, which guides and dramatically accelerates experimental efforts.
+Useful insights into chemical bonding allow for chemical intuition, which guides and can dramatically accelerate experimental efforts.

-We are particularly interested in the development of universally applicable chemical descriptors, and methods capable of analyzing chemical bonding in molecules, in extended forms of matter (polymers and crystals), and in matter under high compression.
-To that end, we are developing ”Experimental Quantum Chemistry”, a unique framework through which the energy of any transformation (such as a bond formation) is described as a sum of terms, all of which can all be interchangeably obtained by experimental or computational means.
-Other interests include quantification of electron localization, the refinement and furthering of atomic and group electronegativity, and estimates of atomic and effective group radii.
+We are interested in the adaptation, evaluation and development of chemical concepts to new challenging conditions.
+For example, we study universally applicable chemical descriptors (such as atomic radii and electronegativity), and methods capable of analyzing chemical bonding in molecules, in extended forms of matter (polymers and crystals), and in high pressure conditions.
+Much of our work in this field connects to the development of “Experimental Quantum Chemistry” (EQC), a framework through which the energy of any transformation (such as a bond formation) is described as a sum of terms that can be interchangeably obtained by computation or experiment.

 In addition to facilitating for chemical rationales across different fields of disciplines and thermodynamic conditions (high pressure, low temperature, long time-scales), our research is generating promising input data for future machine learning approaches aimed at high throughput material discovery.

 - M. Rahm, R. Hoffmann, Distinguishing Bonds, J. Am.
 Chem.
 Soc., 138, 3731-3744, 2016 [Introduction to the Q-descriptor, shown in figure]